shellieD/get-ducked/README.md

 * BUG - Increment and decrement quantity buttons not disabling correctly on larger screens.
 This is due to two quantity forms being rendered and one being hidden depending on the size of the screen.
 Unfortunately due to time constraints I was unable to fix this prior to submission as my focus had to be on including all functionality to match the assessment criteria.
 This problem however, is not a breaking-bug...
 If the user selects a quantity of a product of any number below zero, then no items will be added to the bag.
 It does however mean that users can add far more of a product to the bag than would be ideal, so this is something that will need to be rectified in the next sprint.

 ORDER CONFIRMATION EMAILS/WEBHOOKS
 * BUG - During the testing process I noticed that duplicate orders were being created and showing in the user profile and the on the admin dashboard.
-On further inspection it appeared to be an issue that the orders were being created by the webhooks and I suspect it was due to Stripe having endpoints for both the Gitpod workspace and the deployed heroku site.
+On further inspection it appeared that the orders were being created by the webhooks and I suspect it was due to Stripe having endpoints for both the Gitpod workspace and the deployed heroku site.
 To rectify this, I disabled the Gitpod endpoints, but as the function for sending an order confirmation email to the customer was only in the webhook handler, the customer does not now receive an order confirmation email.
 Due to to the fact that the customer is redirected to an order confirmation page, a toast pop up with a success message is displayed on the screen to confirm the order and the order history also shows up in the users profile, I have decided to investigate and rectify this in a future sprint.

 IMPROVEMENTS
 * I am aware that I have not used images in .webp format and have instead used .png and this has had an effect on the overall performance of the site which can be seen in the lighthouse tests.
 Converting the images would have been a time-consuming task, so I have therefore  left this for now with a view to convert and update the images in the future when necessary.
 I also am aware that the quality of some of the images is not desirable and does not give the best user experience, I believe this is due to the fact that they are screenshots from other websites and if this were a real website then the images would be provided by the store owner and would be of a sufficient quality and format for displaying on a website.
 Had I had the benefit of more time to invest in this project I would have dedicated more of it to sourcing better quality images.

 * I also need to implement safety netting so that when Admin clicks a delete product button, they are first taken to a confirmation page to confirm they want to actually delete the product.
 Buttons can be pressed accidentally and so this is something that really should be implemented sooner rather than later, but I seem to have overlooked this during the planning and implementation phase of this project.
+Similar functionality however, has been implemented for customer reviews.

 * During the testing process I noted that I was able to upload a .gif to the image field when adding a product.
 This should be handled more gracefully and an error message should appear to the user advising that only image files can be uploaded.
 Something to rectify on the next sprint.